 Ben Franklin’s World: A Podcast About Early American History seeks to connect non-specialist history enthusiasts with the work of professional historians.
-It is a weekly, interview-driven, on-demand internet radio program for people who love history and for those who want to know more about the people and events that have shaped our present-day world.
+It is a weekly, interview-driven podcast for people who love history and for those who want to know more about the people and events that have shaped our present-day world.
 Guest appearances generate interest in books, documentary editing projects, digital history projects, and historic sites.

 Ben Franklin’s World explores early American history in its broadest sense.
 Neither colonial North America nor the United States developed apart from the rest of the world, and as such, the show explores not just North American history, but aspects of European, African, Caribbean, Asian, and South American history that influenced the evolution of colonial North America and the early United States.